pyOpenSci/pyopensci.github.io/_posts/2024-12-13-python-packaging-security.md

 This incident underscores the importance of understanding Python packaging security best practices, and this includes understanding how to lock things down on GitHub & GitLab!

-Here, I'll cover the lessons learned that you can apply TODAY to your Python packaging workflows!
+But never fear, here, I'll cover the lessons learned that you can apply TODAY to your Python packaging workflows!

+*Special thanks to [Sviatoslav Sydorenko](https://github.com/webknjaz) for reviewing this blog post!!*

 <div class="notice" markdown="1">
 ## TL;DR Takeaways

 The Ultralytics breach is a wake-up call for all maintainers: secure your workflows to protect your users and the Python ecosystem.
 The most important steps that you can take are actually the simplest:

-Below are **2 things that you can do right now** to secure your PyPI Python packaging workflow:
+Below are **3 things that you can do right now** to secure your PyPI Python packaging workflow:

 ### Secure GitHub--Human and GitHub--PyPI connections

-### Strengthen PyPI security
-- 🔑 Set up Trusted Publisher for tokenless authentication with PyPI and **always** set the validated environment in it.
-- 📱 Enable 2FA for your PyPI account and store recovery codes securely.

-1. 🔒 If you have a GitHub action that publishes to PyPI, make sure that the publish section of your action uses a GitHub environment.
+1. 🔒 If you have a GitHub action that publishes to PyPI, make sure that the **publish section of your action uses a controlled GitHub environment**.
 Name that environment `pypi` and set environment permissions in GitHub that allow specific trusted maintainers to authorize the environment to run.
 I'll show you how to do this below.
-1. 🤝 Create a Trusted Publisher link between GitHub and PyPI.
+1. 🤝 Create a **Trusted Publisher link between your package's (GitHub/GitLab) repository and PyPI**.
 You can call this trusted connection within the locked-down GitHub environment (named `pypi`) that you created above.
+1. 🍒 Add [`zizmor`](https://woodruffw.github.io/zizmor/) to your build to check GitHub actions for vulnerabilities.
+You can run zizmor on your workflow files locally, or you can set it up as a pre-commit hook which is probably a better bet.

-Together, these two measures protect both sides of your PyPI publication process - the trigger on GitHub and the connection between GitHub and PyPI.
+Together, these three steps protect both sides of your PyPI publication process--the trigger on GitHub and the connection between GitHub and PyPI. 🚀🚀🚀

-Yaas!

-If you want a 🍒 cherry on top (because who doesn't love cherries?!), add [`zizmor`](https://woodruffw.github.io/zizmor/) to your build to check GitHub actions for vulnerabilities.
-We'll talk about zizmor, more, below.

-These steps (and the other best practices mentioned below) will significantly reduce risks to your packages, contributors, and the broader Python ecosystem.

-Don’t wait--start securing your Python publishing workflows today.
+Don’t wait--start securing your Python publishing workflows today. 🔒

-TODO add all reviewers and link to their githubs...
-note: many thanks to xxxx for reviewing this post for accuracy and accessibility!
 </div>